-Students work in a collaborative learning environment on a theme-based project, focusing on inquiry, research, dis-course.
-This four term course encourages a wide range of opinions, with course outcomes exploring media literacy and critical formmaking.
-Faculty will provide the opportunity for in-depth discussion and critique as well as to connect research to conceptual and formal investigation.
+Structured as a think tank, students at varying levels work in a collaborative learning environment on a theme-based project, focusing on inquiry, research, discourse and design thinking.
+This four-term course will encourage a wide range of opinions, with course outcomes exploring media literacy and critical form making.
+Faculty will provide the opportunity for indepth discussion and critique as well as connecting research to conceptual and formal investigation.
 Together students and faculty work collectively and individually to produce publishable outcomes that will contribute to design scholarship.